bluescarni/tanuki/doc/wrap.rst

       This function will first destroy the value in *w* (if *w* is not already in the :ref:`invalid state <invalid_state>`).
       It will then construct in *w* a value of type :cpp:type:`T` using the construction arguments :cpp:type:`Args`.

-      This function is enabled only if :cpp:type:`T` is not :cpp:class:`wrap` and if an instance of :cpp:type:`T` can be constructed from :cpp:type:`Args`.
+      This function is enabled only if :cpp:type:`T` is not :cpp:class:`wrap` (that is, it is not possible to emplace a :cpp:class:`wrap` into itself) and if an instance of :cpp:type:`T` can be constructed from :cpp:type:`Args`.

       This function is ``noexcept`` if all these conditions are satisfied: